-Rory Kevin Brennan (appointed 7 October 2021)
+Rory Kevin Brennan

 Occupation: IT Security Practice Manager

 Qualifications, experience and expertise: Rory has a Bachelor of Computer Science and has completed the AICD Directors course.
 He has extensive experience in business management, and has previously held Director, Company Secretary, and CEO roles in various businesses.